exonum/exonum-doc/src/get-started/create-service.md

 Transaction is a kind of message which performs actions with a blockchain.

-For our cryptocurrency demonstration we need three transaction types:
+For our cryptocurrency demonstration we need two transaction types:

-1. Create a new wallet
-2. Add some money to the wallet
+1. Create a new wallet and add some money to it
-3. Transfer money between two different wallets
+2. Transfer money between two different wallets

 Declaration of any transaction have to contain:

-1. Type of transaction (a service identifier)
+1. Service identifier
 2. Unique identifier of message
 2. Size of fixed size of the message